CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/index.md

 ## Viva Dates

-Most vivas will be held on the **** in Bristol.
+Most vivas will be held on the 11th and 12th May in Bristol.
 Treat these dates as an exam, i.e. you should be free for these dates.
-Because of staff availability, a small number of vivas will be held outside these dates, so you MUST be in Bristol for the full summer assessment period, 28th April to 16th May 2025.
+Because of staff availability, a small number of vivas will be held outside these dates, so **you MUST be in Bristol for the full summer assessment period, 28th April to 16th May 2025**.

 Note that vivas are being planned to be **in-person**.